 In the town itself, there are many hidden treasures such as Pete and Pam’s Gem shop where you can experience true country hospitality whilst watching stones being faceted on site.

 The Tourist Park is home to an intriguing display of local gems and is also a stud for miniature horses.
-Planet Earth Adventures holds regular interactive snake shows for the tourists and has just started hosting an annual Bull Ride

 The main event in Mt Surprise is the annual Campdraft which is held on the Sports Reserve.
 This event offers true country entertainment and takes place yearly on the June long weekend.